loicjamesmckeever/binip/README.md

 Methods:

+- validate_address:

-- validate_address: Validates a given IP address, works for both IPv4 and IPv6.
+  Validates a given IP address, works for both IPv4 and IPv6.

+- ip_type:

-- ip_type: Returns either 'v4' or 'v6'.
+  Returns either 'v4' or 'v6'.

+- ipv6_expand:

-- ipv6_expand: Given a shortened IPv6 address will return the unshortened version.
+  Given a shortened IPv6 address will return the unshortened version.

+- ipv6_contract:

-- ipv6_contract: Returns shortened IPv6 address.
+  Returns shortened IPv6 address.
 Removes leading zeros and contracts largest set of repeating zero hexadecatets.

+- binip:

-- binip: Given an IP will return the IP in binary format.
+  Given an IP will return the IP in binary format.
 Works for both IPv4 and IPv6.

+- in_subnet:

-- in_subnet: Given an IP will return True if the IP is in the subnet, will return False if otherwise.
+  Given an IP will return True if the IP is in the subnet, will return False if otherwise.
 Works for both IPv4 and IPv6.

+- subnet_info:

-- subnet_info: Returns the network address, broadcast address and number of client IPs available for the subnet.
+  Returns the network address, broadcast address and number of client IPs available for the subnet.

+- toRegexv4:

-- toRegexv4: Returns a RegEx pattern to match the given IPv4 subnet.
+  Returns a RegEx pattern to match the given IPv4 subnet.

+- toRegexv6:

-- toRegexv6: Returns a RegEx pattern to match the given IPv6 subnet.
+  Returns a RegEx pattern to match the given IPv6 subnet.

+- ipgen:

+  Generator function to iterate over IPs in the Subnet given a starting index, ending index and step.

 **Functions:**